-In Women in Medicine, read stories of Baylor Scott & White physicians, leaders and employees who are paving the way for women in the field of medicine.
+In Women in Medicine, read stories of Baylor Scott & White physicians, leaders, employees and patients who are inspiring and empowering other women.
 For Cara East, MD, what started as a childhood fascination with science has grown into a career spent shaping the future of cardiovascular medicine through clinical research.
-As … Continue reading Women in Medicine: Leading the way for women in clinical research
+As the medical director of … Continue reading Women in Medicine: Leading the way for women in clinical research

 Baylor Scott & White Research Institute (BSWRI) unveiled its latest endeavor aimed at taking the fight against pancreatic cancer to a new level.
 BSWRI received a $5.13 million federal grant from the NIH to continue its work to develop an early detection system for pancreatic cancer, the nation’s third-leading cause of cancer-related death.
 As more … Continue reading Pancreatic cancer: New research opens door to groundbreaking early detection system